fusion-jena/BiodivTab/README.md

 * Afterwards, we glue all the individual targets and gt (initially provided by each table) into a final output, as shown in [/targets](/benchmark/targets) and [/gt](/benchmark/gt)
 * In addition, concerning CTA task, we have constructed `CTA_biodivtab_2021_WD_gt_ancestor.json`.
 It is a json file that lists all correct (Okay classes) for a given class/solution.
 We have considered 3 levels up as a generalization thershold.
 * Finally, we have analyzed the content of the benchmark and other SOTA in terms of the size, we have implemented [\scripts\statistics_scripts](/scripts/statistics_scripts)

+## Data Issues Fix
+* Recently we discovered the following data issues concerning gt and fixed them.
+Such fixes are included here already:
+  * extra empty spaces.
+  * empty target columns/cells.
+  * Inconsistent usage of NIL for empty values.
+  * Wrong values, used '0' instead of NIL

 ## Citation
 `